Solutions for Sustainable and Resilient Communication Infrastructure in Disaster Relief and Management Scenarios: Disaster Response Communication and Energy Planning

 \ac{HAPS} is another popular disaster response technology in the literature \cite{kement2023sustaining, karaman2024enhancing}.
-The paper in \cite{kement2023sustaining} uses super-macro \glspl{BS} to supplement terrestrial networks and cope with dynamic traffic demands.
-They utilize the large coverage area of \ac{HAPS} to reduce the need for dense terrestrial \glspl{BS}.
+Reference\cite{kement2023sustaining} used super-macro \glspl{BS} to supplement terrestrial networks and cope with dynamic traffic demands.
+They utilized the large coverage area of \ac{HAPS} to reduce the need for dense terrestrial \glspl{BS}.
 The main focus is on the energy efficiency of \ac{HAPS}, which uses solar energy and advanced battery systems to minimize carbon emissions.
-Authors in \cite{karaman2024enhancing} use \ac{HAPS} to provide connectivity for large-scale coverage areas in disaster regions.
-The paper in \cite{liu2021intelligent} uses \ac{IRS} technology to improve signal strength and coverage in communication networks.
-It explores the potential of 6G communication technologies in disaster scenarios.
-Sustainable energy solutions, such as solar power, to support the communication infrastructure are also incorporated.
+Authors in \cite{karaman2024enhancing} used \ac{HAPS} to provide connectivity for large-scale coverage areas in disaster regions.
+With regard to the recent earthquakes in Turkiye, two methods for network management were proposed.
+Reference \cite{liu2021intelligent} used \ac{RIS} technology to improve signal strength and coverage in communication networks.
+It explored the potential of 6G communication technologies in disaster scenarios.
+Sustainable energy solutions, such as solar power, to support the communication infrastructure were also incorporated.